 Children falling below the 5th percentile in BMI-for-age, compared to children of the same gender and age in the CDC reference population, are considered underweight.
-The conditions contributing to a low BMI are inadequate dietary intake, failure to thrive, chronic and infectious diseases, variations within a population.
-Table 3, below, indicates that South Dakota (statewide) has less than the expected 5 percent below the 5th percentile of school children from all age groups and as a population are not considered to be underweight when compared to their peers nationally.
-This is true for all the years of data collected to date, as shown on the next page, Figure 2.
+The conditions contributing to a low BMI are inadequate dietary intake, failure to thrive, chronic and infectious diseases, and variations within a population.
+Table 3, below, indicates that South Dakota (statewide) has less than the expected 5 percent BMI below the 5th percentile of school children from all age groups as a population, SD school-age children are not considered to be underweight when compared to their peers nationally.
+This is true for all the years of data collected to date, as shown in Figure 2 on the next page.
 This is also true when looking at data by gender.
-Just 3.3 percent of male students and 2.6 percent of female students are below the expected 5 percent.
+Just 3.4 percent of male students and 3.1 percent of female students are below the expected 5 percent.